The-NeXT-Project/Docs/docs/installation/ubuntu.md

 # Ubuntu

-> Environment used for this tutorial: Ubuntu 22.04/x86_64 architecture
+> Environment used for this tutorial: Ubuntu 22.04/x86_64

 ## Disabling UFW